 For more information on the general approach taken at Peregrine, please continue reading.
 For more information on the approach taken in individual grades and classrooms, please click on the buttons above!

-Peregrine Elementary School is a different kind of school, which emphasizes learning through all five senses.
-As children enter elementary school, the play-based learning they did in preschool is not lost, but gradually transitions into inquiry-based learning, which we call project based learning.
+Peregrine’s elementary programs emphasize learning through all five senses.
+As children enter elementary school, the play-based learning they did in preschool is not lost, but gradually transitions into inquiry-based learning, or “project-based learning.”
 The kindergarten year serves as an important transition between these two approaches.

-Teaching occurs in multi-grade settings which allow students to explore concepts appropriate to their developmental level.
-Grade level combinations can change from year to year, depending on the population, but the following guiding questions define inquiry at various levels:
+Teaching occurs in multi-grade settings, which allow students to explore concepts appropriate to their developmental level.
+Grade level combinations can change from year to year, depending on the population, but the guiding questions provided on the right define inquiry at various levels: